 Refer to our online troubleshooting guide or your manual for further advice on your tumble-dryer concerns.

 Alternatively, call Service Force for a free quote.
-Appliance repairs can be hazardous and it’s often best to seek professional help from our experienced engineers.
+Attempting a tumble dryer repair yourself can be hazardous, it’s often best to seek professional help from our experienced engineers.

 Call now to get a free domestic appliance quote.